yugabyte/yugabyte-db/docs/content/v2024.1/yugabyte-platform/security/enable-encryption-in-transit/_index.md

 YugabyteDB Anywhere allows you to protect data in transit by using the following:

-- Node-to-Node TLS to encrypt intra-node communication between YB-Master and YB-TServer nodes.
+- Node-to-Node TLS to encrypt inter-node communication between YB-Master and YB-TServer nodes.
 - Client-to-Node TLS to encrypt communication between a universe and clients.
 This includes applications, shells (ysqlsh, ycqlsh, psql, and so on), and other tools, using the YSQL and YCQL APIs.

 ## Manage certificates